yssource/rhai/README.md

 ### `no_stdlib`

 Exclude the standard library of utility functions in the build, and only include the minimum necessary functionalities.

+### `unchecked`

+Exclude arithmetic checking in the standard library.
+Beware that a bad script may panic the entire system!

 ## Related